The Hypertrophy Training Guide: How to Lift for Muscle Size

 Doing Enough Challenging Sets

-Now, the trick is to choose exercises that truly challenge your muscles.
-As we covered above, doing 4 sets of the bench press might be enough to stimulate a maximal amount of hypertrophy in your chest, but not in your triceps.
-So that might mean doing 4 sets of the bench press, and because your triceps are partially worked, maybe 2–3 sets of skull crushers.
+The trick is to choose exercises that truly challenge your muscles.
+As we covered above, doing 4 sets of bench press might be enough to stimulate a maximal amount of hypertrophy in your chest but not your triceps.
+So that might mean doing 4 sets of the bench press, then 2 sets of triceps extensions.

 For more, we’ve got a full article about how many sets to do.